aitorcf/PointGroupNRG/README.md

     julia> using Pkg
     julia> Pkg.activate(".") # in the project directory julia> Pkg.add("<path_to_PointGroupNRG>")

+# Examples
+Examples for several systems are provided in the `examples/` directory.
+To run them, go to the corresponding directory, _e.g._ `examples/krishnamurthy1980`, and run the scripts:

+    $ cd <...>/PointGroupNRG&/examples/krishnamurthy1980
+    $ ./multiplets.jl

+This computes the multiplet states to be used in the NRG calculation.
+Afterwards, edit the `nrg.jl` script to set the variable `run` to the desired value, perform any other modifications, and run the script:

+    $ julia
+    julia> include("nrg.jl")

+Loading the script within a Julia session allows to skip package loading time for subsequent runs.
+Check the output in the generated directories (see `manual/manual.pdf`).

 # Precompilation
 To avoid the package loading latency, it is possible to